This article was first published in December 2016, and updated in August 2018

 Timing is everything, particularly when it comes to seeing of the world’s most popular tourist attractions.
 With millions of people visiting Chichén Itzá each year, to say it can get busy is an understatement—particularly when the tour groups arrive.
-Beat them to the site by arriving first thing in the morning when the gates open, or around 3 p.m. when sunlight bathes the pyramid’s main staircase and the crowds usually start to clear out.
+The best time to go to Chichén Itzá is first thing in the morning when the gates open, or around 3 p.m. when sunlight bathes the pyramid’s main staircase and the crowds usually start to clear out.
 It typically takes about two to three hours to tour the complex.

 3) Pack your pesos

-There’s an entrance fee of 232 pesos for adults (about $13 USD), and in true Mexican fashion there’s a good chance the credit card machine won’t be working…oh, and they only accept pesos.
-Ensure you have some of the currency handy, or seek out one of the men stationed near the entrance who can convert your USD to pesos—for a small fee, of course.
+The Chichén Itzá entrance fee is 232 pesos for adults (about $13 USD), and in true Mexican fashion there’s a good chance the credit card machine won’t be working…oh, and they only accept pesos.
+Ensure you have some of the currency handy, or seek out one of the vendors stationed near the entrance who can convert your USD to pesos—for a small fee, of course.
 There’s also an ATM on site.

 4) Get a guide